catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 **Q: What is a worker cooperative?**

-**A:** Worker cooperatives (aka co-ops) are jointly-owned, democratically-governed, values-driven businesses that prioritizes equality, solidarity, and worker well-being.
+**A:** Worker cooperatives (aka co-ops) are jointly-owned, democratically-governed, values-driven businesses that prioritize equality, solidarity, and worker well-being.
 Co-ops must officially register as such in the state of their choice.

 **Q: What is the difference between a worker co-op and a nonprofit?**